aazaff/teachPaleobiology/LabExercise5.md

 2. Plot out your fictional dataset as a RAD and as a Lorenz curve.
 3. Create a perfectly equitable distribution of 100 species (discrete uniform), where every species has the same abundance.
 Plot it as a RAD and a Lorenz curve.

-## Frequency Distributions: Evenness Introduction
+## Evenness: Introduction
 It would be extremely convenient if the information contained in frequency distributions could be distilled into a single summary number.
 However, just like trying to describe any other distribution with a summary statistic - e.g., mean, median, variance - you need to determine what *aspect* of the distribution you are really trying to understand.

-In biodiversity sciences, many workers are especially concerned with the idea of *Evenness*, what would be called *Inequality* in other disciplines.
+In biodiversity sciences, many workers are especially concerned with the idea of *Evenness*, what would be called *Inequality* in other disciplines (also rarely called Heterogeneity or Heterozygosity... don't get me started).
 An ecological example of a perfectly *even* community is one where all species have the same frequencies/abundance/population size, and a perfectly *uneven* community is one where all species are rare except one.
 Many workers equate the idea of evenness/inequality rather than richness, with biodiversity.
 We will discuss why this is in the next session.

 The most common index used to characterize Evenness/Inequality is the Gini Coefficient or Gini Index (not to be confused with the Gini-Simpson Index), which is derived from the Lorenz Curve.